obwan02/COMPSYS201-Cheat-Sheet/README.md

 # COMPSYS201 Cheat Sheet

+For an overview of interrupts go to the [interrupt page](interrupts/README.md).

 ## GPIO
 The GPIO ports can be used to read and write digital data to certain pins on the ATMEGA328P.
 There are 3 different ports which each have a different number of pins: